 *Disclosure: This post may contain affiliate links - This means I receive a commission for purchases made though those links, at no cost to you.
 Please click here for further info*

 Making this Chinese Salt & Pepper seasoning is super easy.
-It tastes out of this world, uses simple ingredients, can be used to jazz up so many dishes and you want to know the best thing…….
+It tastes out of this world, uses simple ingredients, can be used to jazz up so many dishes and you want to know the best thing about making your own spice blend…….
 NO MSG!!!

 Monosodium Glutamate or MSG as it is more widely known, is a flavour enhancer that is commonly added to Chinese food, along with canned soups and lots of other processed foods.